doanndev/GoldenGameDoc/websockets/GameRoomHookNotPagination.md

    - Use `checkJoinerInRoom` to verify user status
    - Check if user is in another room with active session
    - Verify session expiration (3-minute timeout)

+6. **Duplicate Join Error**
+   - Listen for `joinRoomError` event
+   - Check if user has already joined the same room
+   - Verify session status (PENDING/RUNNING)
+   - Handle "You have already joined this room" message

 ### Debug Tips